Qampa Climbing 2 Days / 1 Nights

 WHAT MAKES US DIFFERENT?

-• Small groups: Along our excursion group size is a capped at 8 people.
-This guarantees that you will enjoy every step of our excursion
+Small groups: Along our different climbing excursions, our group size is capped at 8 people.
+This guarantees that you will enjoy every step and provides you safety.

-• Local Tour guides: Our team consists of 100% local tour guides, who have expert knowledge in our ancient culture.
+Local Certificate Guides: Our team consists of 100% local certified guides, who have expert knowledge and experience in climbing mountains in Cusco and Peru.

-• Best Camping Equipment: We have the state-of-the-art camping equipment for our excursion.
+Best Camping Equipment: We have the state-of-the-art camping equipment for our excursion.
 The equipment is thoroughly cleaned and sanitized before and after every excursion.

-• Best Trekking team: At Vidal Expeditions we focus to create the best experience during our excursions.
-Our team that consists of tour guides, cooks, porters, horse drivers are handpicked.
+Best Trekking team: At Vidal Expeditions, we focus on creating the best experience during our excursions.
+Our team, which consists of tour guides, cooks, porters, and horse drivers, is handpicked.
 We train our team to offer you the best service.
 We take care of our team by providing them with good equipment and paying them fairly.

 Why Travel with us